 All of these ADAS features rely on an interconnected system of cameras and sensors, and in some cases utilizing lidar and laser technology.
 One crucial piece of the puzzle that many may overlook is the windshield.
 For ADAS technology, such as a windscreen mounted camera, to perform as designed, the auto glass in your vehicle’s windscreen must be compatible with the system.
 ADAS windscreens may contain motion detection and other sensors that are integral to the system’s functionality.

 A damaged windshield needs to be immediately repaired or replaced in any vehicle.
-In a car with an ADAS camera and other ADAS features, a damaged windshield not only obstructs your vision but also hinders your ADAS system from functioning as designed.
+In a car with an ADAS camera and other ADAS features, a broken windshield not only obstructs your vision but also hinders your ADAS system from functioning as designed.
 Additionally, anytime a new ADAS windscreen is installed, the ADAS system must be recalibrated to ensure it continues to function as intended.

 Advantages of an ADAS Windshield